 A well-designed meditation grid contains four columns for each verse or passage segment: the verse reference, a space to write the verse in your own words (paraphrase), a space to record what the verse reveals about God or the human condition (observation), and a space to note one personal application (response).
 This four-column structure is based on the classical lectio divina[2] tradition, adapted for systematic verse-by-verse study.

-The BibleLum Personal Journal Template implements this structure with a warm parchment background and Playfair Display typography that makes the page feel like a genuine journal rather than a worksheet.
-Each template is book-specific: the Philippians journal, for example, opens with the key verse — “I can do all this through him who gives me strength” (Philippians 4:13) — and includes a chapter-by-chapter structure that mirrors the Study Pack's Chapter Overview section.
+The book-specific Personal Journal Template (downloadable from each Study Pack page) implements this structure with a warm parchment background and Playfair Display typography that makes the page feel like a genuine journal rather than a worksheet.
+Each book's template is tailored individually: the Philippians journal opens with the key verse — “I can do all this through him who gives me strength” (Philippians 4:13) — and includes a chapter-by-chapter structure that mirrors the Study Pack's Chapter Overview section.
 The Genesis journal opens with the book's four narrative arcs already mapped, so the reader can see at a glance which section of the book they are journaling through.

 Component 2: The Prayer Log